 Among the firm’s many client-driven attributes, Taylor English attorneys use a state-of-the-art docketing system to meet clients’ intellectual property-related deadlines and to provide clients real-time access to their documents.

-Michael Cicero is of counsel to Taylor English’s Intellectual Property practice group, assisting with patent prosecution.
 While at the University of South Carolina School of Law, Mr. Cicero worked as a patent disclosure writer for the Commercial Nuclear Fuel Division of Westinghouse Electric Corp., serving as a liaison between inventors in Columbia, S.C., and Westinghouse’s Patent Committee in Pittsburgh.

 After working for Westinghouse, Mr. Cicero amassed more than 22 years of private practice in intellectual property with law firms in Greenville, S.C., and, beginning in 1997, in Atlanta.
 Registered to practice before the U.S. Patent & Trademark Office, Mr. Cicero possesses patent prosecution experience in the mechanical and electromechanical arts, and he drafted patents and dozens of office action responses and petitions.
 Examples of patents he has authored include those covering a three-dimensional prototyping process, a machine for opening signature sheets, and a process of producing soft elastic gelatin capsules.

 Mr. Cicero also has substantial intellectual property litigation experience.
 His patent litigation experience includes Markman (patent claim interpretation) proceedings, trials, and motion practice.
 A significant portion of his experience also includes trademark and copyright infringement litigation, which provided him with the experience to author the trademark and copyright infringement portions of a chapter on IP Litigation appearing in the 2016-2018 and 2020 Editions of Georgia Business Litigation.